badgineer/MP2-ESC/README.md

 ![PCB](gh_assets/pcb.png)

 ## Required software
-The tool to be used for this project is [KiCad](https://www.kicad.org/).
+The tool to be used for this project: [KiCad](https://www.kicad.org/).

 ## Endless Sphere Thread:
 https://endless-sphere.com/forums/viewtopic.php?t=117045